noahmehl/kazoo-vagrant/Readme.md

 ##Prep:

-There are two tasks to run to prepare the environment.
-The first task (gen_keys) creates an ssh key to become the root ssh key on all of the machines.
-It also adds that key to root's authorized_keys file on all of the machines.
-The second task (install_cookbooks) fires off a berkshelf install to the cookbooks directory.
+There are possible a few tasks to run to prepare the environment.
+Currently, the first task (install_cookbooks) fires off a berkshelf install to the cookbooks directory.
 There is also a clean up task (clean) that deletes the ssh and cookbooks.

 To run: